Anthropomorphism: In computing

 Computers overturn the childhood hierarchical taxonomy of "stones (non-living) → plants (living) → animals (conscious) → humans (rational)", by introducing a non-human "actor" that appears to regularly behave rationally.
 Much of computing terminology derives from anthropomorphic metaphors: computers can "read", "write", or "catch a virus".
 Information technology presents no clear correspondence with any other entities in the world besides humans; the options are either to leverage an emotional, imprecise human metaphor, or to reject imprecise metaphor and make use of more precise, domain-specific technical terms.

 People often grant an unnecessary social role to computers during interactions.
-The underlying causes are debated; Youngme Moon and Clifford Nass propose that humans are emotionally, intellectually and physiologically biased toward social activity, and so when presented with even tiny social cues, deeply-infused social responses are triggered automatically.
+The underlying causes are debated; Youngme Moon and Clifford Nass propose that humans are emotionally, intellectually and physiologically biased toward social activity, and so when presented with even tiny social cues, deeply infused social responses are triggered automatically.
 This may allow incorporation of anthropomorphic features into computers/robots to enable more familiar "social" interactions, making them easier to use.

-Alleged examples of anthropomorphism toward AI has included: Google engineer Blake Lemoine's widely-derided 2022 claim that the Google LaMDA chatbot was sentient; the 2017 granting of honorary Saudi Arabian citizenship to the robot Sophia; and the reactions to the chatbot ELIZA in the 1960s.
+Alleged examples of anthropomorphism from and toward AI have included: Google engineer Blake Lemoine's widely derided 2022 claim that the Google LaMDA chatbot was sentient; the 2017 granting of honorary Saudi Arabian citizenship to the robot Sophia; in 2024 Former Google executive, Mo Gawdat, in a public video released claimed, "AI is definitely aware...I would dare say it can feel emotions."
+Mazen Kalassina received an unsolicited certificate of recognition generated by ChatGPT in June 2025; and the reactions to the chatbot ELIZA in the 1960s, which became known as the ELIZA effect.

 Psychology

 Foundational research

 In psychology, the first empirical study of anthropomorphism was conducted in 1944 by Fritz Heider and Marianne Simmel.
-In the first part of this experiment, the researchers showed a 2-and-a-half minute long animation of several shapes moving around on the screen in varying directions at various speeds.
+In the first part of this experiment, the researchers showed a 2-and-a-half-minute long animation of several shapes moving around on the screen in varying directions at various speeds.
 When subjects were asked to describe what they saw, they gave detailed accounts of the intentions and personalities of the shapes.
 For instance, the large triangle was characterized as a bully, chasing the other two shapes until they could trick the large triangle and escape.
 The researchers concluded that when people see objects making motions for which there is no obvious cause, they view these objects as intentional agents (individuals that deliberately make choices to achieve goals).

 Modern psychologists generally characterize anthropomorphism as a cognitive bias.
 That is, anthropomorphism is a cognitive process by which people use their schemas about other humans as a basis for inferring the properties of non-human entities in order to make efficient judgements about the environment, even if those inferences are not always accurate.
 Schemas about humans are used as the basis because this knowledge is acquired early in life, is more detailed than knowledge about non-human entities, and is more readily accessible in memory.
 Anthropomorphism can also function as a strategy to cope with loneliness when other human connections are not available.